vsmid/rudimentary/README.md

 * Add Tracing - read OpenTracing
 * Finish tests and README docs
 * Add environment to Instance and implement loading based on environment variable in configuration
+* Create test utilities (see Context tests for creating mock context)